VBPD starts new Hispanic Citizens Police Academy to reach Latino community

 Police tell us they hope starting this program will put the Latino community at ease and help strengthen their relationship.

 “The fact that they’re not documented, we do not care.
 What we do care is that you get the help that you need if you’re a victim.
 We’re not going to ask you any questions like that.
-We just want to make sure that you’re safe,” said Master Police Officer David Nieves.
+We just want to make sure that you’re safe,” said Nieves.

 The Hispanic Citizens Academy is set to kick off next week.